g45t345rt/g45w/README.md

 ## Contributors

 List of contributors.
 Thank you all!
-If your alias is not here pls let me know.
+If your alias is not listed, pls let me know.

 ### Translation